skipper-worldchallenge/executable/ReadMe.txt

 						Takayuki.Uchida Japan

-Now I'm developping function of ReverseProxy in skipper(SWG), and I detected important Bug at HTTP2 communication.
+Now I'm developping function of ReverseProxy in skipper(SWG), and I detected serious Bug at HTTP2 communication.
 Rerverse Proxy function is almost there.
 Probably I will release it until this year.
 Thank you!